 Ashtanga Vinyasa is one of the most brilliant practices to emerge from the modern Hatha tradition.
 In this retreat, we explore the luminous potential of the practice to quicken our creative forces and induce awakened states of mind.
 To place the practice in context, we turn to classical Tantra, which so generously describes the process of psychical unfoldment to which the Ashtanga practice belongs, using an alluring mixture of myth, symbol and metaphor, all focused on the captivating idea of Siva’s Dance.

-The Dance of Shiva is one of the crowing jewels of Tantric iconography.
-More than an enchanting image, it contains the whole Tantric teaching about the nature of the mind.
-In this retreat, we study the dance as an allegory of gestures that symbolize the natural unfolding of conscious experience, from the early formation of thought to the moment of dissolution that graces us with the opportunity for insight.
-Through this study, we learn to see the inner turnings of our minds with new wonder and clarity.
-We learn to appreciate even the most caustic episodes of emotional upheaval as opportunities for touching the sublime.
+The Dance of Siva is one of the crowing jewels of Tantric iconography.
+More than an enchanting image of divine revelry, it encodes one of the most potent Tantric teachings about the nature of the mind.
+It symbolizes the natural unfoldment of the mind, from the early formation of thought to the pivotal moment of dissolution that graces us with the opportunity for insight.
+By decoding this symbology, and contemplating the reality behind it, we learn to see the inner turnings of our minds in an extraordinary light.
+We learn to appreciate even the most caustic emotional episodes as poignant opportunities for seeing through our delusions and touching the sublime.